-3.8 RD3 REMOTE MONITORING DEVICE
+3.8 REMOTE MONITORING DEVICE

-RD3 is a hammer-mounted device that enables remote monitoring of hammer units.
-During hammer operation, RD3 collects and transmits operating and location information.
-This information is available through an online service and can be used, for example, to view hammer work history, manage service schedules, optimize hammer performance, plan operator training and conduct fleet management.
+The remote monitoring device is a hammer-mounted unit that collects and data on hammer operation and location.
+The data is available through an online so that you can remotely manage one or more hammers.
+For example, in the online service, you can view hammer work history, manage service schedules, optimize hammer performance, plan operator training and conduct fleet management.